redis/redis-specifications/protocol/RESP3.md

 the client is implemented has a clear distinction between the two types.

-In addition the double reply may return positive or negative infinity, and positive or negative NaN as the following four stings:
+In addition the double reply may return positive or negative infinity, and NaN as the following three stings:

     ",inf\r\n"
     ",-inf\r\n"
     ",nan\r\n"

-    ",-nan\r\n"
+In earlier versions of this specification, `,-nan\r\n` "negative NaN" was also valid.
+Note that Redis prior to version 7.2 may return any representation of NaN produced by libc, such as "-nan", "NAN" or "nan(char-sequence)".

 So client implementations should be able to handle this correctly.